 All Platforms are Not Alike:

-Last, but not least, your site search needs to be customized to work with the platform you’re using, especially if it’s not one of the popular ones.
+Last about convert more sales, but not least, your site search needs to be customized to work with the platform you’re using, especially if it’s not one of the popular ones.
 Magento.
 Wix, WooCommerce and other well-known platforms all offer their own built-in searches, but to get all the functionality we’ve discussed, you’re probably going to need to find a better solution.
 Remember, however, even if you’re using your own, custom-developed e-commerce site, a full-featured site search should integrate with it seamlessly.

 Nothing is more important to the success of your e-commerce site than converting shoppers to buyers.
 A customized, full-featured website search engine is one of the most efficient ways to boost your conversion rate.